Resources and tools for Berkeley Haas alumni chapter volunteers and regional representatives.

 Chapters are more effective if board members have defined roles.
 It helps to know who is doing what.
 It is also more satisfying.
 Divide and conquer!

 It can be helpful to have co-presidents and a team (see Section F-6&8) of key players, such as a treasurer, director or VP of communication, a secretary, and a group of event "champions."

 Most importantly, a chapter needs at least three committed leaders if it is going to thrive.
 Build a solid leadership team (view Roles & Responsibilities below) before doing anything else (see Section D).

-The primary role of Haas' alumni chapters is two-fold: Connect Haas alumni to one another and to the school.
-Therefore, your chapter's mission statement may be as simple as: To create a strong, lifelong connection to Berkeley-Haas by building a community of engaged alumni in [insert: your city or region].
+The primary role of Haas' alumni chapters is to connect Berkeley Haas alumni to one another and to the school.
+Therefore, your chapter's mission statement may be as simple as: To create a strong, lifelong connection to Berkeley Haas by building a community of engaged alumni in [insert: your city or region].

 Provide structure and purpose for your chapter and enable the group to maintain itself.
 Your bylaws do not have to be exhaustive, but they will help the chapter govern itself and they are needed for other official purposes.